contrast has one of the largest and most experienced independent competition and EU law teams in Brussels.

 Filip Tuytschaever is professor at the Faculty of Law of the University of Brussels (VUB), where he teaches competition law.
 Frank Wijckmans is professor at the Brussels School of Competition.
 Several of our Competition and EU law team members served as an intern in the Directorate General for Competition and the Legal Service of the European Commission.

-The Competition & EU team of contrast has extensive experience in the field of restrictive practices and is specialised in developing tailor-made competition law compliance programs for its clients (private companies and trade associations).
+The Competition & EU team of contrast has extensive experience in the field of restrictive practices and is specialized in developing tailor-made competition law compliance programs for its clients (private companies and trade associations).
 It conducts in-house training sessions on competition law developments on a very regular basis.

-contrast has specialised expertise in various sectors, including the automotive, retail and petroleum sectors, as well as in the sectors of construction, sport, pharmaceuticals and cosmetics, consumer products (white and brown goods), the food industry, and service industries such as the airlines and travel businesses.
+contrast has specialized expertise in various sectors, including the automotive, retail and petroleum sectors, as well as in the sectors of construction, sport, pharmaceuticals and cosmetics, consumer products (white and brown goods), the food industry, and service industries such as the airlines and travel businesses.

 The Competition & EU team drafts and advises on the competition law implications of horizontal cooperation agreements, including joint venture agreements, specialization agreements, production, purchasing and commercialization agreements, R&D agreements, environmental agreements, including waste management agreements, and standardization agreements.